giacoballoccu/explanation-quality-recsys/README.md

 # Dataset
 The two dataset used have records of sensible attributes of users and they are Movielens 1 milion a well known dataset for movie recommandation and a subset of LAST-FM 1 billion for music recommandation.
 The correspondet Knowledge Graph completion derive from two important state of art explanable recommender system, Joint-KG \[2\] for ml1m and KGAT [\3\] for Last-FM.
 The datasets are preprocessed with the dataset_mapper.py in order to compute various mappings, clean the data and formatting it for being read from our baseline model.
-You can download the preprocessed dataset directly from there: [preprocessed-datasets](preproc) If you wish to download the original datasets you can find them there [ML1M](https://grouplens.org/datasets/movielens/) [LAST-FM](http://www.cp.jku.at/datasets/LFM-1b/).
+You can download the preprocessed dataset directly from there: [preprocessed-datasets](https://we.tl/t-rn1hsDRMN7).
+The datasets folder must stai in "./<main-project-folder>/"
+If you wish to download the original datasets you can find them there [ML1M](https://grouplens.org/datasets/movielens/) [LAST-FM](http://www.cp.jku.at/datasets/LFM-1b/).

 # Requirements